Sales Negotiation Methods That Can Close the Deal

 A want is something obvious and specific.
 Think price, quantity, or a particular ask.

 Needs are subjective and less quantifiable.
-They are often the foundation that supports the specific wants.
+They are often the foundation for specific wants.
 People are usually less likely to talk openly about their needs.
 It takes skill to uncover this kind of information.

 best-practices-review-white-paper-cta